andreweemmons/andreweemmons.github.io/essays/final-project-idea.md

 Mockup Page Ideas:

-Landing Page
+1. Landing Page
-Services Page
+2. Services Page
-Profile Page -> Connections -> Post Services
+3. Profile Page
-Edit Profile Page
+4. Edit Profile Page

 Case Ideas:

-New User - visits page, signs up, enters information, visits home page Admin User - visits page, logs in, is able to see and edit everyones profile Existing User - visits page, browses services, maybe posts a service, and waits to connect with other students using the app
+1. New User - visits page, signs up, enters information, visits home page.
+2. Admin User - visits page, logs in, is able to see and edit everyones profile.
+3. Existing User - visits page, browses services, maybe posts a service, and waits to connect with other students using the app.

 Beyond the basics: